-Local mode is the new experimental development mode for resin.io.
+Local mode is the development mode for resin.io.
 It allows you to build and sync code to a single development device in your local network without having to go through the whole git push, build, deployment pipeline.
-It uses the Docker daemon on the device to do the builds and starts the container up in very much the same way as the resin-supervisor would.
+It uses the Docker daemon on the device to build container images and starts the container up in very much the same way the resin.io device supervisor would.

-Local mode will only work on devices running resinOS v2.0 or higher with supervisor v4.0 or higher.
-It will only work on
+- The device must be running resinOS v2.0 or higher with supervisor v4.0 or higher.

-To start using local mode on one of your development devices, simply click on the small Actions dropdown at the top right of the device page and select Enable Local Mode.
+- Local mode must be enabled through the dashboard.
+To use local mode on a development device, click on the small Actions dropdown at the top right of the device page and select Enable Local Mode.

-Before we can get any code running, we first have to find our device.
-To do this we can use
+Before you can get any code running, you first have to find your device.
+To do this, login to the resin CLI and use

 resin local scan.

 All resin.io devices advertise themselves on the network using Avahi.
-All of their names are of the form
+The names take the form

 <short-uuid>.local, where the short-uuid is the uuid you see on your device dashboard.
-The resin cli allows you to scan the network and discover your device.
+The resin.io CLI allows you to scan the network and discover your device:

 sudo resin local scan